dra2103/dra2103/README.md

 <br/>

 ### <div align="center"> A lil about me! </div>
-- 🏠 I am from and currently live in San Diego
-- 🔭 I’m am currently looking for a Software/Developer Engineering Job.
-Remote-Hybrid-Onsite-Tahoe, CA
-- 🌱 I’m currently working on a web-page for my beutiful girlfriend!! 👱🏼‍♀️
-- ⚡ Fun fact: I have two wonderful dogs a pit/mix and corgi 🐶 🐶.
-I love to watch and play fútbol non-americana ⚽️...
+<p> My name is Daniel Admaski, I'm a Fullstack Developer and recetly graduated from Coding Dojo.
+I am enthusiastic about front-end design, recently made an app called animon thats an interactive game for kids to learn how to take care of and interact with a pet before they own their first.
+Im currently working on a website for my beautiful girlfereinds massage therapy business.
+We own 2 dogs a corgi named "Barnaby" and a pit mix named "Rufio".
+Please feel free to take a look at some of my reposirories and have a great day!! </p>

 <br/>